Nonlinear terahertz electro-optical responses in centrosymmetric electronic systems: Conclusion

 \section{Conclusion}

-To summarize, in this work we developed the theoretical framework to compute the nonlinear electro-optical responses of centrosymmetric metals.
+To summarize, in this work we reviewed the field theoretical framework to compute the nonlinear electro-optical responses of centrosymmetric electronic systems.
 The formalism itself, starting from standard time dependent perturbation theory, is described in section~\ref{sec2}.
-We showed that the nonlinear current can be expressed in terms of a sum of several response functions that are causal, as expected.
+We showed that the nonlinear current can be expressed in terms of a sum of several response functions that are causal.
 However, the response functions do not obey Wick's theorem and, therefore, they cannot be computed directly using perturbative field theory methods.
-Consequently, we associated each response function with an imaginary time ordered correlation function that can be factorized by means of Wick's theorem.
-Using the Lehmann representation we showed that the correlation functions, analytically continued to real frequencies, map on to the response functions exactly.
-This leads to formal expressions for the nonlinear current $\left(j_{NL}\right)_{\al}(\om)$ in terms of the nonlinear current kernel $\Pi_{\al \be \ga \dl}^{(3)}(\om_1, \om_2, \om_3)$, see Eq.~(\ref{eq:2.20}), or equivalently in terms of the nonlinear conductivity $\si_{\al \be \ga \dl}^{(3)}(\om_1, \om_2, \om_3)$, see Eqs.~~(\ref{eq:2.21-bis}) and (\ref{eq:2.21-bis2}).
+Consequently, we associated each response function with a corresponding imaginary time ordered correlation function that can be factorized by means of Wick's theorem.
+Using the Lehmann representation we showed that the correlation functions, analytically continued to real frequencies, map on to the response functions.
+This mapping is exact to all orders in the interaction strength, and it also holds if the electrons are in a random potential due to the presence of impurities.
+This mapping leads to formal expressions for the nonlinear current $\left(j_{NL}\right)_{\al}(\om)$ in terms of the nonlinear current kernel $\Pi_{\al \be \ga \dl}^{(3)}(\om_1, \om_2, \om_3)$, see Eq.~(\ref{eq:2.20}), or equivalently in terms of the nonlinear conductivity $\si_{\al \be \ga \dl}^{(3)}(\om_1, \om_2, \om_3)$, see Eqs.~~(\ref{eq:2.21-bis}) and (\ref{eq:2.21-bis2}).
 The nonlinear kernel and the conductivity are rank-four tensors, and the indices $(\al, \be, \ga, \dl)$ denote spatial directions (photon polarizations).
 The arguments $(\om_1, \om_2, \om_3)$ denote the incoming photon frequencies, with $\om = \om_1 + \om_2 + \om_3$.
-In section~\ref{sec3} we showed that the nonlinear kernel satisfy certain constraints, namely that it vanishes if either one of the three incoming photon frequencies is set to zero, see Eq.~(\ref{eq:3.1}).
-This ensures that there is no nonlinear diamagnetic response in a metallic phase.
+In section~\ref{sec3} we showed that the nonlinear kernel satisfy certain constraints, namely that, for non superconducting phases, it vanishes if either one of the three incoming photon frequencies is set to zero, see Eq.~(\ref{eq:3.1}).
+These constraints ensure that there are no spurious divergences in the static limit, and that the static nonlinear responses are finite.
 We also showed that the nonlinear conductivity satisfies a generalized $f$-sum rule.
-Thus, the nonlinear conductivity integrated over the three external frequencies is a constant that depends only the electronic spectrum, and is independent of the electron lifetime, see Eq.~(\ref{eq:3.15}).
+Thus, the nonlinear conductivity integrated over the three external frequencies is a constant that depends only on the electronic spectrum, and is independent of the electron lifetime, see Eq.~(\ref{eq:3.15}).
 The constraints and the sum rule are consequences of gauge invariance, or particle number conservation.
 In section~\ref{sec4} we applied the theory to compute the gauge invariant nonlinear kernel for a Drude metal, i.e., a system of noninteracting electrons in the presence of weak disorder, see Eq.~(\ref{eq:4.6}).
 As special cases of the generalized response, we derived expressions for the third harmonic and the instantaneous terahertz Kerr signals in sections~\ref{sec5} and~\ref{sec6}, respectively.